rdkcentral/firebolt-certification-suite/cypress/plugins/testDataProcessor.md

 Ex:

 ```
-fetchAndParseDataFromJSON('./example.json', 'abc' , 'params')
+fetchAndParseDataFromJson('./example.json', 'abc' , 'params')
 ```
 ### > combineValidationObjectsJson
-Function to combine all validation JSON files from FCS and config module.
+combineValidationObjectsJson will combine all validation objects JSON files from the FCS and config module.

 Ex: